lucatoldo/5-simple-steps-to-wrap-a-rest-service-with-a-nice-ui5/README.md

 npm run deploy:cf
 ````

+As written in the blog, if you get errors like "Unsupported resource type "" for platform type "CLOUD-FOUNDRY" then
+simply use the mta application builder instead of the npm approach.

 This will deliver you a UI on cloudfoundry in your org and space and a URL you can access that will POST to the
 dummy.restapyexample.com